weareblahs/freeview/README.md

 # UPDATE
-Media Prima channels seems to not work on most devices.
-Try watching it through xtra.com.my.
+Media Prima channels are back to online now through Tonton streaming sites.

 # What's this all about?
 It's basically MYTV Broadcasting / myFreeview but through IPTV.
 All channels are sourced from official sources.
 For these who didn't want to buy MYTV Set-top-boxes and antennas starting from RM60, but have a TV box.